Summary: A Treatise Concerning the Principles of Human Knowledge

 Not that it is possible for Colour or Motion to exist without Extension: but only that the Mind can frame to it self by Abstraction the Idea of Colour exclusive of Extension4.

-The abstract idea is supposed to be a general idea that groups together what is common to the things of which it is the idea.
+The abstract idea is supposed to be a general idea that groups together what is common to all the things of which it is the idea.

 5.

-First, he declares that he does not possess this wonderful Faculty of Abstracting [...]
+He begins by declaring that he does not possess this wonderful Faculty of Abstracting [...]
 Ideas

 6.